The Pogues: Reunion: 2001–2014

 In December 2013, the Pogues went on a four-date UK Christmas tour, followed by a few shows during spring and summer 2014.
-The Pogues' last performance on British soil occurred on 5 July 2014 at the British Summer Time festival in London's Hyde Park.
+The Pogues' last performance on British soil occurred on 6 July 2014 at the British Summer Time festival in London's Hyde Park.
 The Pogues' last ever performance (to date) occurred on 9 August 2014 during the "Fête du bruit dans Landerneau" festival in Landerneau, Brittany, France.

+Post-split: 2014–2024

-About his future with the Pogues, in a 24 December 2015 interview with Vice Magazine, when the interviewer asked whether the band were still active, Shane MacGowan said: "We're not, no", saying that, since their 2001 reunion happened, "I went back with [The] Pogues and we grew to hate each other all over again", adding, "I don't hate the band at all – they're friends.
+In a December 2015 interview with Vice magazine, when asked whether the band were still active, Shane MacGowan said: "We're not, no", saying that, since their 2001 reunion happened, "I went back with [the] Pogues and we grew to hate each other all over again", adding, "I don't hate the band at all – they're friends.
 I like them a lot.
 We were friends for years before we joined the band.
 We just got a bit sick of each other.
 We're friends as long as we don't tour together.
 I've done a hell of a lot of touring.
 I've had enough of it".

 Long-time Pogues bassist Darryl Hunt died in London on 8 August 2022, at the age of 72.

+Shane MacGowan died in Dublin on 30 November 2023, at the age of 65.
+The band's surviving members reunited to perform "The Parting Glass" at his funeral on 8 December 2023.
+Following the death of MacGowan, "Fairytale of New York" went to No. 1 in Ireland on 1 December 2023.
+On 13 December 2023, the Pogues reissued "Fairytale of New York" as a charity 7-inch single in tribute to MacGowan and to benefit the Dublin Simon Community, an organization fighting homelessness that MacGowan had supported.